patrick2m/patrick2m/README.md

 - 👨🏽‍💻 Currently working as FullStack Developer at <a target="_blank" rel="noopener noreferrer" href="https://www.pollvo.com/">Pollvo</a> team.
 - 🏢 At the IT team of RSM Brasil, a powerful Network of audit, tax and consulting experts with offices all over the world.
-- 🔭 8º semester of online Computer System college, at Universidade Federal Fluminese - UFF (EAD).
+- 🔭 Graduated on Computer System College, at Universidade Federal Fluminese - UFF.
 - ⚡ I use my spare time to learn keyboard, do crossfit, hike and play volleyball.
 - 📍 Rio de Janeiro, Brazil.
 - 😄 Pronoums: He/Him ou Ele/Dele.
-- 🚀 FullStacking with C#, ReactJs and AngularJS.
+- 🚀 FullStacking with C#, ReactTs and AngularJS.

 <div align="center">
   <a href="https://github.com/patrick2m">